burliEnterprises/volat-points-hacker/README.md

 # VolAT Points Hacker
 ![hacking cat](https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif)

-Hello there 😊 I'd like to thank you for making the time to look at my code instead of doing something reasonable like spending money on Wish (have you heard of [WishWiz](https://chrome.google.com/webstore/detail/the-wishwiz/lkijfedegilaikaacnoblhekmlegpeln)?) or listening to the new Rebecca Black album.
-I greatly apprectiate your efforts!
+Hello there 😊 I'd like to thank you for making the time to look at my code instead of doing something reasonable like spending money on Wish (have you heard of [WishWiz](https://chrome.google.com/webstore/detail/the-wishwiz/lkijfedegilaikaacnoblhekmlegpeln)?).

-I'd also like to thank Russmedia for making all of this possible.
-This wouldn't have been possible without your crappy programming and low level security 😉
+I'd also like to thank Russmedia.
+This wouldn't have been possible without your crappy programming 😉

 ## Description: